theluckysuccess/drip-geek/readme.md

 ## Presented to you by...
 ![](pic/BoredDripApeClub.png) <br><br>
-If you are thinking of joining drip, consider using our team wallet address: `0xb8251ae17B38A79B27e80eb68974Fdb766c89236`
+If you are thinking of joining drip, consider using our team wallet address as your buddy address: `0xb8251ae17B38A79B27e80eb68974Fdb766c89236`

 Also check out some projects that inspired me:
 - [Logicfool's](https://github.com/logicfool) [AutoDripBot](https://github.com/logicfool/AutoDripBot)